Parameter and State Estimation in Queues and Related Stochastic Models: A Bibliography: Chronological order with brief descriptions

 {\bf Basawa, Lund, and Bhat \cite{basawa1997estimating}:} Extends \cite{basawa1996maximum} using estimating functions.

 {\bf Bhat, Miller and Rao \cite{bhat1997statistical}:} A survey paper, a decade after the previous Survey by Bhat and Rao, \cite{bhat1987statistical}.

-{\bf Daley and Servi \cite{daley1997estimating}:} Computes the distributions and moments of waiting times of customers within a busy period in a FCFS queuing system with a Poisson arrival process by exploiting an embedded Markov chain.
+{\bf Daley and Servi \cite{daley1997estimating}:} Computes the distributions and moments of waiting times of customers within a busy period in an FCFS queuing system with a Poisson arrival process by exploiting an embedded Markov chain.

 {\bf Glynn and Torres \cite{glynn1997parametric}:} Deals with estimation of the tail properties of the workload process in both the M/M/1 queue and queues with more complex arrivals such as MMPP.

 {\bf Ho and Cassandras \cite{ho1997perturbation}:} A survey on perturbation theory.